Welcome to Tranquility: Minor characters

 Sampson Twins - Obnoxious Maxi twins who presumably (due to their comically large physiques) have enhanced strength.
 After the death of Mr. Articulate they were arrested for starting a bar brawl by insulting him.
 One twin speaks in classical English while the other speaks in a drawl with bad grammar and slang.

 Slapjack - Slapjack (real name unknown, presumed last name "Terrell") is the father or father-in-law of Deena Terrell, and grandfather to Leona Terell.
 His only demonstrated power is being a speedster.

 Arnold Stipple - Arnold Stipple, better known under his Maxi name of Cosmos, was a member of the Liberty Squad.
 Though acquitted, he is considered to have betrayed the Liberty Squad to a villain known as Were-Lizard, which resulted in the death of Earth's greatest hero, Astral Man.
 This leads to his home in Tranquility being vandalized quite often.
 Due to his status as a pariah, Arnold lives alone, save for several cats.

 Deena Terrell - Daughter or daughter-in-law of Slapjack, and mother of Leona Terrell.
 Deena is a Christian Fundamentalist who is known for her abrasive personality.

-Kevin Trueblood - Former member of the Liberty Squad, under the Maxi name of Maximum Man (possibly the origin of the term.)
+Kyle Trueblood - Former member of the Liberty Squad, under the Maxi name of Maximum Man (possibly the origin of the term.)
 An homage to Captain Marvel, Kyle was a timid accountant until he spoke a secret word which granted him the power of "Indian Fakirs", transforming him into a Maxi with enhanced strength, invulnerability and the power of flight.
 In his old age, Kyle has forgotten the word.
 As of the fifth issue, Kyle has found out the word, which is "Hecatean".

 Deputy Troy Veron - One of Sheriff Lindo's deputies.

 Zeke - An undead Maxi, whose status as a hero or villain is unknown.
 Zeke's "death" occurred sometime in the 1960s.
 Zeke runs (and presumably named) Gate to the Underworld, the local cemetery and presumably the mortuary.
 A struggling popstar, an Elvis wannabe, he bargained with a demon for eternal youngness and everlasting life, in exchange for "looking on a little property", supposed to be the Gate to the Underworld.
 However, as Ezekiel repented and tried to escape, the demon badly disfigured him, thus ending his popstar career, but without taking his immortality, leaving him to be as a half-rotted corpse for eternity.
 He is seldom seen without his pet snake Hamnet, who is generally wrapped around his arm, and whom he talks to when no one is around.